-New students who have confirmed through the Admission Office that they will be a Resident student for the upcoming academic year, should then fill out a Housing Application.
-When you make your decision to attend La Salle, you should complete the required Confirmation of Acceptance form, and, if you are a resident student, you should complete the Application for Housing Form provided (either the paper form, or we encourage you to use the online confirmation/housing application as directed by the Admissions office).
+New students who have confirmed through the Admissions Office that they will be a Resident student for the upcoming academic year, should then fill out a Housing Application (available beginning March 1).
+When you make your decision to attend La Salle, you should complete the required Confirmation of Acceptance form, and, if you are a resident student, you should complete the Application for Housing Form via the portal (mylasalle—tools—Housing & Dining, then ‘Applications’).
+You will not be able to select roommates until this step is complete.

 Housing assignments will be made in mid-June and continue through July.
 We make every effort to house incoming students based on their preferences (as submitted on the Housing Application) and the date of submission.
 Please note that the Housing Selection Process (Steps 1 through 3) is for current, returning students only.

 New incoming students applying after June 1 of the upcoming academic year will receive assignments based on availability.

 Students with special living accommodation needs (medical accommodations, Living Learning Communities, Honors, etc.) will be assigned in early June.
 Students who have fully matched roommate groups can select their housing accommodation on June 15.
 Students who have applied for housing, but have not yet been assigned, will be matched with roommates after June 15 and will be assigned housing during the last two weeks of June.
 We make every effort to house incoming students based on their preferences (as submitted on the Housing Application).